serverlesspub/serverless.pub/src/_posts/2019-01-13-deploy-frontend-to-s3-and-sar.md

 Now additional `Properties` are:

 - add `Policies` to the Properties too.
-In the Policies, specify `S3FullAccessPolicy` policy template with a parameter `BucketName` referencing the target bucket for uploads.
+In the Policies, specify `S3FullAccessPolicy` policy template with a parameter `BucketName` referencing the target bucket for uploads,
 - Set an `AutoPublishAlias` with the value of `live`.
 This will generate a new version of the Lambda and make it available as a retrievable property on every CloudFormation deployment.

 ```yml